Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 Today's count of new Covid cases is: 12,535.

 It is worth noting that some websites are composed almost entirely of content in this basic form, e.g. Open Data websites.
-Sites like this don't need to explain what their content is about.
-They just give links to data because that's all the users want.
+Sites like this don't explain what their content is about.
+They just give links to data because that's all the users really want.
 Perfect.

 (Of course, short descriptions are often useful.
 However, the examples here are highly simplified.)